Bobbo117/Cellular-IoT-Monitor/README.md

                                                                # Cellular IoT Monitor

 The purpose of this project is to transmit sensor readings from a remote location without requiring internet service.
-This is accomplished by using an inexpensive (less than $2/month for 1MByte of data) IoT SIM card along with commonly available components to gain access to the cloud via a cellular connection.
-The project uses sensor modules to pass data to a hub for transmission to the cloud.
-The HUB can operate with or without separate sensor platforms, as it also has sensors.
-The sensor software, AmbientAP, and the hub software, AmbientHUB, are  written in C++ on an Arduino IDE.
+This is accomplished by using an inexpensive ioT SIM card along with commonly available components to gain access to the cloud via a cellular connection.
+In its simplest form, the HUB can operate as a stand-alone unit with its own sensors.
+Alternatively, the HUB can collect data wirelessly from up to three separate sensor platforms.
+The hub software, AmbientHUB, and the sensor software, AmbientAP, and are written in C++ on an Arduino IDE.

-The AmbientAP.ino software controls an ESP32 or a D1 Mini 8266 microcontroller connected to a BME-280 temperature/humidity/pressure sensor and an (optional) SSD1306 OLED display over the I2C bus, or optionally a DHTxx temperature/humidity sensor.
-It can function as a wireless http access point server which provides sensor readings in response to http GET requests, or it can push sensor data via ESP-NOW.
-It can be used as a stand alone sensor, or it can be used with a parent application, AmbientHUB, which collects readings from up to three such sensors for processing.
-While the AmbientAP software can be loaded into up to three sensors, there are some compile-time parameters to configure each sensor with a separate unique ID (1,2,or 3) as well as a custom SSID (default is AMBIENT_1, AMBIENT_2, or AMBIENT_3) and a unique title for the optional sensor display (~ AMBIENT 1 ~, ~ AMBIENT 2 ~, OR ~ AMBIENT 3 ~).

-The AmbientHUB.ino software also controls an ESP32 microcontroller connected to a BME-280 temperature/humidity/pressure sensor and an SSD1306 OLED display over the I2C bus.
-Additionally, it can be wired to a Botletics SIM7000A cellular IoT modem; a LiLLYGO SIM7000G board with integrated Esp32 Wrover; an and-global SIM7000A module.
-It can poll the AmbientAP sensors, if there are any, via http to collect the sensor values; alternatively, it can accept sensor inputs via ESPNow protocol.
-It formats the sensor values for transmission to IFTTT.com or dweet.io via the Hologram IoT platform.
-This is configured to pass the data each hour, maintaining a data rate of approximately 1MByte per month.

-This approach enables users to customize IFTTT to their specific needs.
-One option is to forward the data to the subject line one or more email accounts, where the bi-hourly feed can be monitored at a glance on a cellphone widget without the need to open the email app.
+The AmbientHUB software controls an ESP32 microcontroller connected to a temperature/humidity sensor and an optional OLED display over the I2C bus.
+It has been tested with the following cellular modems:
+        1. Botletics SIM7000A cellular IoT modem;
+        2. LiLLYGO SIM7000G board with integrated Esp32 Wrover;
+        3. and-global SIM7000A module.

+The AmbientHUB software can poll the AmbientAP sensors, if there are any, using the following protocols:
+        1. http, where each sensor is configured as a server which can be polled by the hub using a GET command;
+        2. ESP-Now, a lighter footprint protocol by which the sensors push the data to the hub based on its MAC address.

+The AmbientHUB software formats the sensor values for hourly transmission via the Hologram IoT cellular platform to the following website options
+        1. to IFTTT.com for transmission to up to 20 email accounts plus Google sheets;
+        2. to Dweet.io which simply saves the messages in scratchpad form;
+        3. to ThingsBoard (future plans)
+        4. to Google Sheets directly without IFTTT (future plans)
+        5. via MQTT to TBD destination (future plans)

+Additionally the AmbientHUB software can be configured to provide ifttt and immediate alert should a sensor exceed a predetermented threshhold.

+The AmbientAP sensor platform software accomodates the following:
+        1. an ESP32 or a D1 Mini 8266 microcontroller;
+        2. a BME-280 temperature/humidity/pressure sensor or a DHTxx temperature/humidity sensor;
+        3. an (optional) SSD1306 OLED display over the I2C bus;
+        4. a 0-99% illumination sensor (future plans);
+        5. a flood sensor (future plans);
+        6. a door/window open/closed sensor (future plans);